 John Butler

 John Butler is an English farmer who has practised contemplative prayer most of his adult life.
-He was raised a Quaker, was drawn to the Russian Orthodox tradition in his middle years, and has farmed in Lincolnshire and in Russia.
-He came to a wider audience in his eighties through his own books and through long-form recorded conversations with Iain McNay on Conscious TV.
+Born in Lincolnshire and educated at a Quaker school, he learned a simple mantra-based meditation through the School of Meditation in London as a young man and has sat with it, morning and evening, for some six decades.
+He was drawn to the Russian Orthodox tradition in his middle years, and farmed organically in Derbyshire and in Russia.
+His first book appeared in 2008, when he was seventy-one, and he came to a much wider audience in his eighties through long-form recorded conversations with Iain McNay on Conscious TV and through the Spiritual Unfoldment channel on YouTube, where his quiet talks from a Derbyshire church have drawn hundreds of thousands of subscribers.

 His teaching is plain, direct, and entirely undecorated.
-He has nothing to sell, no method, no guru posture.
+He has nothing to sell, no method to license, no guru posture.
 He speaks of the practice of stillness, of the small daily turning of the heart toward God in the midst of ordinary work, of the long patience required for contemplative prayer to deepen, and of what he simply calls the Light.
-Readers of Eckhart and the Cloud of Unknowing recognise the family resemblance immediately.
+Readers of Eckhart and the Cloud of Unknowing will find themselves on familiar ground.
 His own influences are the Philokalia, the Russian Way of a Pilgrim, the Quaker silence, and the long farming years that taught him to wait.

 Where to start